skybrud/Skybrud.LinkPicker/README.md

 LinkPickerItem linkPickerItem1 = Model.GetLinkPickerItem("singleLinkPicker");
 ```

-The `GetLinkPickerItem` method will simply return the first item of a link picker list, or `null` if the list is empty.
+The `GetLinkPickerItem` method will simply return the first item of a link picker list, or an empty link item if the list is empty.

 To summary what's mentioned above, have a look at the Razor example below (which has the proper imports etc.):